ISO 27001 Monitoring & Review Phase

 Document Minutes

 Document the minutes of each management review meeting.
-Ensure that all decisions made, action items assigned, and any adjustments to the ISMS are clearly recorded.
-You’ll need to evidence these in any audit you go through.
+Ensure that all decisions made, action items assigned, and any adjustments to the ISMS are recorded.
+You will need to provide evidence of these in any audit you undergo.

 Distribute the minutes to all relevant stakeholders and ensure that they are archived for future reference.